pelithne/k8s/workshop.md

 SHOWHOST = 'false'
 ```

+Remember to commit the change when you are done.

-Watch the Build and Release pipeline finalize.
+Watch the build automatically triggered in Azure DevOps and see how the Release pipeline starts when the build is done.

 <p align="left">
   <img width="75%" height="75%" hspace="0" src="./media/devops_build2.jpg">
 </p>

-Watch the build automatically triggered in Azure DevOps.
+.

 To see the change in the application we need the public endpoint of the application.
 Run the kubectl command to get the service endpoint: